Skip to main content

 Lt.
 Col. Stewart poses with the ceremonial flag following the Change of Command ceremony.

-The ceremony also coincided with an organizational shift: Detachment 470 began reporting to the College of Arts & Sciences rather than to Academic Affairs, aligning AFROTC more closely with the college’s broad academic mission and leadership-development initiatives.
+The ceremony also coincided with an organizational shift: Detachment 470 began reporting to the College of Arts and Sciences (CAS) rather than to Academic Affairs, aligning AFROTC more closely with the college’s broad academic mission and leadership-development initiatives.

 News Sections